 Whether it's ties, tees, or jewels, we've been handmade in Detroit for over a decade.
 We're proud to be your favorite place to find one-of-a-kind, unforgettable gifts for all your loves...and yourself.
 Go ahead and love yourself, you've earned it, dang it.
 Give yourself that gift!
 Self care is important, after all.

-Due to the Covid-19 pandemic, we are working in accordance with the state-mandated and CDC guidelines, practicing social distancing at work along with proper PPE.
+Due to the Covid-19 pandemic, we are working in accordance with the state-mandated and CDC guidelines, practicing physical distancing at work along with proper PPE.
 Working only in solo-shifts, we do have very limited staff hours and this may cause your order to be delayed by a few days.
-Honestly, it's mostly Bethany making silly shirts herself.
 We appreciate your patience, and if the order is time sensitive please contact us and we can make arrangements for you.
 Thanks so much for shopping with us!

 When not printing from actual manhole covers outside on the street, we print every t-shirt, tank top, hoodie, necktie, bow tie, scarf and pocket square you see in the whole store, right upstairs in our dedicated waterbased silkscreen print shop.
 Sometimes we have printing help.
 Any guess who's really in charge of production?
 HINT: He's grey and has 4 legs.